arjorie/loopback-mongodb-migrate/README.md

 **Example:** `npm run migrate create initial-data`

-migration file will be generated inside `project-folder/src/migrations/`
+migration file will be generated inside `project-folder/src/migrations/`.
+Note that when running the command `npm run migrate <cmds...>` loopback automatically rebuilds the project.
+If in case it did not rebuild, you must rebuild it manually.

 ### Run Migration Up